 Berghuis still is lead portfolio manager and is ultimately responsible for portfolio decisions, but Donald Easley and Ashley Woodruff were recently named associate managers on the fund; John Wakeman has been an associate portfolio manager since 1992.

 We're envious of those 401(k) plan participants who can invest in RPMGX.
 It's all-around one of the best T. Rowe Price funds on offer.

 - Symbol: PRNHX

-- Best for: Aggressive investors who seek exposure to fast-growing smaller companies
+- Best for: Aggressive minded investors with a long-term view looking for exposure to small and midsize companies

 T. Rowe Price Retirement Target-Date Series: BUY